 The pair stopped talking at the time, and Jada entered into a brief “entanglement” with August Alsina.
 The Hitch star and the Hawthorne alum eventually reconciled though.

 Despite their rocky road, the duo previously insisted that they did not consider divorcing.
 “Because I had been divorced before, I wasn’t getting divorced again.
-Divorce wasn’t an option,” the actor stressed on Red Table Talk in October 2018.
+Divorce wasn’t an option,” the Philadelphia native stressed on Red Table Talk in October 2018.
 “I was devastated even worse than a divorce.
 We broke up within our marriage and got back together again.
 We had to rebuild with new rules and something way, completely different.”

 At the conclusion of their July 2020 discussion about their marriage, they reiterated their stance on their unbreakable relationship.
 “We ride together.
 We die together.
-Bad marriage for life,” they said, referencing a quote from his Bad Boys film series.
+Bad marriage for life,” they said, referencing a quote from Will’s Bad Boys film series.

 Scroll down to revisit the highs and lows of the Smiths’ decades-long marriage.